Mastering Mechanical Prior Art Searches: 8 Best Practices for Accuracy and Efficiency

 Eight Best Practices Associated with Mechanical Prior Art Searches

-1. Using an Invention Disclosure Form
+1. Utilize an Invention Disclosure Form (IDF)

-2. Prioritizing Key Features of an Invention
+2. Identify and Prioritize Key Features of an Invention

-3. Sharing Calibration Document
+3. Share a Calibration Document

 4. Capturing Relevant Results